BY CK Lam

 We especially like the tauhu dish, full of sweet flavors from the fish fillet, and plenty of leeks and onions.

-The sambal prawns is more than prawns cooked with sambal as it don’t focus on spiciness alone but rather on balance of flavors.
+The sambal prawns are more than prawns cooked with sambal as they don’t focus on spiciness alone but rather on balance of flavors.
 It was mild enough for the children and the elderly.
 Even the presentation is made simple and convenient, with the shells removed and the prawns cooked just right.

 We top off the stroll with a little snack – deep-fried fritters and cold sweet cendol dessert from the stalls located right beside Sin Yik Wah.